feral-dot-io/dioxus-sortable/README.md

 6. Call `UseSorter::sort<T>` to sort data.
 7. Create a table using `Th` or write your own with `ThStatus` and `UseSorter::set_field`.

 You're done!
-Let's describe the traits in more detail.
+Let's describe the traits in more detail with an example.

+## Example

 The first trait `PartialOrdBy<T>` expects you to call `PartialOrd::partial_cmp` on the field of `T` that corresponds to the enum variant.
 For example, if you have a `struct T { name: String }` and `enum F { Name }`, you'll need to implement `PartialOrdBy<T>` for `F` like this: